KittyCAD/diff-viewer-extension/README.md

 https://craco.js.org/ is used to extend the default CRA configs.

-In the project directory, you can run:
+From the project directory:

 ### `yarn build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The generated `build` directory may then be added to Chrome with the __Load unpacked__ button at [chrome://extensions]().
+The generated `build` directory may then be added to Chrome with the **Load unpacked** button at [chrome://extensions]().
 This needs to be done everytime there's a change.

 ### `yarn start`